 - Fold in the apples.

 - Pour into the muffin tin and add toppings.

 - Bake, cool, enjoy!

-For best results, keep the following in mind:
+For best results when making this vegan apple muffin recipe, keep the following in mind:

 - Make sure to peel your apples, no one wants skin in their muffins!
 The easiest way to do this is using a vegetable peeler.

 - When chopping the apples, try to keep the pieces a uniform size, that way they'll cook evenly.

 - If you're not using muffin tin liners make sure to prepare the pan.
 I prefer to use some coconut oil spray to coat the tin so the muffins don't stick.